Amherst Supplemental Essays

 Each of these Amherst supplemental essay prompts represents a specific type of essay question:

-• Prompt 1 is a leadership/service question
+- Prompt 1 is an curiosity question

-• Prompt 2 is a diversity question
+- Prompt 2 is a diversity question

-• Prompt 3 is an intellectual pursuit question
+- Prompt 3 is a perspective/community question

 So, how do you choose between the Amherst essay prompts?
 Your choice will ultimately depend on the picture you are trying to paint for admissions officers in your application.
 In the next section, we’ll discuss how to select the Amherst essay prompt that works best for you.